 - Check your PC for hardware problems.
 As previously discussed, incompatible or faulty hardware can cause Blue Screens of Death just as much as software issues.
 Therefore, you can use a diagnostic tool to determine which hardware is responsible for the problem and what went wrong with the device.

 - Update the device drivers on your PC.
 Drivers that are out of date or damaged can occasionally cause BSODs.
-If this is the case, update your drivers to the most recent version and check whether the issue is resolved.
+If so, update your drivers to the most recent version and check whether the issue is resolved.

 - Try the System Restore option on Windows.
 Incompatible, damaged, or malicious software can also cause BSoDs.
 And since these usually pop up after a system update, rolling back your system to a previous state should clear up the problem.